You are here

 Senior Chair Health Service Products (Pricing, Cost Control and Information) Appeals Tribunal

 The JAC has been asked to identify 1 candidate to recommend as Senior Chair of the Health Service Products (Pricing, Cost Control and Information) Appeals Tribunal.
-This exercise is expected to launch in June.
+This exercise is expected to launch on 26 June.

 This is an excellent opportunity for solicitors and barristers with at least 7 years post-qualification experience to apply for a fee-paid leadership post; no previous judicial experience is required.